mediasuitenz/tech-stack/ember-style-guide.md

 ```

 ### Always wrap model hook return value in an object
-Having a value as the return type makes future maintenace of templates clumsy, error prone, and makes the templates less descriptive.
+#### Praise
+Wrapping the value makes template variables more descriptive and makes adding new models easy.

+#### Criticism
-Routes should be simple enough to only require one model (preferably automagically specified by a dynamic route segment), but currently this is often not the case.
+Routes *should* be simple enough to only require one model, preferably automagically specified by a dynamic route segment, but this is often not the case.

 Bad
 ```javascript